goksuko/push_swap/README.md

 bash test.sh
 ```

-In addition to a random test, the tests below can also be tested:
+In addition to a random test, the tests below can also be used:

 **10 random numbers:**
 ```shell